TryGhost/Ghost/apps/admin-x-settings/README.md

 Run `yarn dev` to start the development server to test/develop the settings standalone.
 This will generate a demo site from the `index.html` file which renders the app and makes it available on http://localhost:5173

+### Running inside Admin

+Run `yarn dev` (like you would run Ghost dev normally) from the top-level repo.
+AdminX will automatically rebuild when you make changes.

 ## Develop

 This is a monorepo package.